 - Customers know what to expect when you respond to their support questions.
 They know what they should tell you about their problem, and they have a realistic idea of what to expect back from us.

-- Support questions are handed off to others with enough information to get the problem closer to diagnosis or resolution.
+- When you need help from others on the team on a support issue, you’ve included enough information to get the problem closer to diagnosis or resolution.

 - You are helping to turn most support questions turn into support documentation.

 Our hiring process may be a little different from what you’re used to.
 We respect career experience but we aren’t hypnotized by it, and we’re thrilled at the prospect of discovering new talent.
 So instead of resumes and interviews, we’re going to show you the kind of work we’re doing and then see if you enjoy actually doing it; “work-sample challenges”.
 Unlike a lot of places that assign “take-home problems”, our challenges are the backbone of our whole process; they’re not pre-screeners for an interview gauntlet.
 (We’re happy to talk, though!)